Kuvelet/Pricing_ChassisParts/README.md

   - **Divide** the result by the Slope
 - The result is the **Predicted Competitor Cost to Retailer**—an estimate of the price competitors are likely offering to their retail partners for that SKU.

 The **Difference (%) of Cost to Retailer** column measures how our current wholesale price (Cost to Retailer) compares to the **Predicted Competitor Cost to Retailer** generated through regression analysis.
-This percentage indicates whether I are offering our product to retailers at a higher or loIr cost than our competitors.
+This percentage indicates whether I are offering our product to retailers at a higher or lower cost than our competitors.

 **4)** In the aftermarket automotive industry—especially within the chassis parts segment—**Cost to Retailer** is a foundational element of a successful pricing strategy.
 This figure represents the wholesale price I charge our retail partners, and it directly influences how our products are priced, positioned, and prioritized in the market.